 I planted sage below my orchard trees as part of a perennial cover crop. |

-For the home orchard, where the cropping plant has a permanent location, perennial covers seem reasonable, and I am working in perennials around my fruit trees and bushes.
-For the vegetable plot, however, this strategy seems confining.
-I am still considering how to make it work.
+For the home orchard, where the cropping plant has a permanent location, perennial covers seem reasonable, and I am working perennials into beds containing my fruit trees and other fruiting bushes.

 Water and Fertilizer